shirish93/shirish93.github.io/_ideas/2024-03-15-riverfront-renewal.md

 image: assets/images/riverfront.png
 ---

-By drawing inspiration from successful models, aligning diverse interests, and fostering a spirit of shared prosperity, riverfront rejuvenation in Kathmandu and Lalitpur can change neglected waterways into successful economic hubs, cultural destinations, and sources of community pride.
+By drawing inspiration from successful models, aligning diverse interests, and supporting a spirit of shared prosperity, riverfront rejuvenation in Kathmandu and Lalitpur can change neglected waterways into successful economic hubs, cultural destinations, and sources of community pride.
 This proposal provides the initial vision for such a change.

 **Contextualizing the Challenge:**